Kyriosity/read-write/README+/.net/README+/cs-malpractice.md

 ### Bloated interfaces

-Interfaces (as in C#&nbsp;11) allow declarations that defy imagination: static members, internal classes, and default implementations.
+Interfaces (as in **&nbsp; &thinsp;11**) allow declarations that defy imagination: static members, internal classes, and default implementations.

 Nevertheless, let them remain granulated and lightweight with: